VinceVi83/Livechart-Update-Myanimelist/README.md

 # Livechart-Update-Myanimelist
-It export your last completed anime updated from livechart in xml.
+It export your last completed anime updated from Livechart in xml.
 You can use this XML generated from script to import to your Myanimelist account.

+For info, if you want export all your library from Livechart, contact the support https://www.livechart.me/contact, they can generate for you a XML MAL compatible.
+My script is just to update my currect change in Livechart to MAL.

 This script use python3